The warning signs of breast cancer and when to be screened

 What is a breast cancer screening?

 A breast cancer screening checks the breasts for cancer.
-Breast cancer screenings can’t prevent cancer, they can help find it early, when it is easier to treat.
+Breast cancer screenings can’t prevent cancer, but they can help find it early, when it is easier to treat.
 Without symptoms, your doctor will recommend the best time and frequency to start regular breast screenings.

 When to be screened for breast cancer

-The U.S. Preventive Services Task Force recommends screening mammography, with or without clinical breast examination, every 1-2 years for women aged 50 and older.
-Women aged 40-49 should contact their PCP to find out if they should be screened.
 Talk to your doctor about which breast-screening tests are right for you and when you should have them.
 Download our preventive care checklist for women to stay on top of all your preventive care exams including breast screenings.

 How to help reduce your risk